Mohmad-Naser-alnakeshbandi/WebEditor/Readme.md

 <img src="Programmer.gif" alt="vscode-gif" width="100%">

-##  I set up this site to test my code or ideas as quickly as possible without spending time setting up Vs code or any other development environment.
+##  I set up this website to test my code or ideas as quickly as possible without spending time setting up Vs code or any other development environment.

 <br>